tahczeban/Election_Analysis/README.md

 3. Calculate total #votes each candidate received
 4. Calclate %votes each candidate won
 5. Determine winner of election based on popular vote
+6. Determine the voter turnout for each county
+7. Calculate the percentage of votes from each county out of the total votes
+8. Determine the county with the highest turnout

 ## Resources
 - Data source:election_results.csv